bourharas/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-03_instructions.md

 ﻿# DP 200 - Implementing a Data Platform Solution
 # Lab 3 - Enabling Team Based Data Science with Azure Databricks

-**Estimated Time**: 75 minutes

-**Pre-requisites**: It is assumed that the case study for this lab has already been read.
-It is assumed that the content and lab for module 1: Azure for the Data Engineer has also been completed

-**Lab files**: The files for this lab are located in the _Allfiles\Labfiles\Starter\DP-200.3_ folder.

-## Lab overview

-By the end of this lab the student will be able to explain why Azure Databricks can be used to help in Data Science projects.
-The students will provision an Azure Databricks instance and will then create a workspace that will be used to perform simple data preparation tasks from a Data Lake Store Gen2 store.
-Finally, the student will perform a walk-through of performing transformations using Azure Databricks.

-## Lab objectives

-After completing this lab, you will be able to:

-1. Explain Azure Databricks
-1. Work with Azure Databricks
-1. Read data with Azure Databricks
-1. Perform transformations with Azure Databricks

-## Scenario

-In response to the Information Services (IS) department, you will start the process of building a predictive analytics platform by listing out the benefits of using the technology.
-The department will be joined by data scientists and they want to ensure that there is a predictive analytics environment available to the new team members.

-You will stand up and provision an Azure Databricks environment, and then test that this environment works by performing a simple data preparation routine on the service by ingesting data from a pre-existing Data Lake Storage Gen2 account.
-As a data engineer, it has been indicated to you that you may be required to help the data scientists perform data preparation exercises.
-To that end, you have been recommended to walk-through a notebook that can help you perform basic transformations.

-At the end of this lad, you will have:

-1. Explained Azure Databricks
-1. Worked with Azure Databricks
-1. Read data with Azure Databricks
-1. Performed transformations with Azure Databricks

-> **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
-Document the Lab number, note the technology, Describe the issue, and what was the resolution.
-Save this document as you will refer back to it in a later module.

-## Exercise 1: Explain Azure Databricks

->**Important**: Perform **exercise 2 first**, and return to exercise 1 after starting the creation of a Databricks Cluster in exercise 2, as it will take 10 minutes to provision.

-Estimated Time: 15 minutes

-Individual exercise

-The main task for this exercise are as follows:

-1. From the content you have learned in this course so far, identify the digital transformation requirement that Azure Databricks will meet and a candidate data source for Azure Databricks.

-1. The instructor will discuss the findings with the group.

-### Task 1: Define the digital transformation and candidate data source.

-1. From the lab virtual machine, start **Microsoft Word**, and open up the file **DP-200-Lab03-Ex01.docx** from the **Allfiles\Labfiles\Starter\DP-200.3** folder.

-1. Spend **10 minutes** documenting the digital transformation requirement and candidate data source as outlined in the case study and the scenario of this lab.

-### Task 2: Discuss the findings with the Instructor

-1. The instructor will stop the group to discuss the findings.

-> **Result**: After you completed this exercise, you have created a Microsoft Word document that identifies the digital transformation requirement that Azure Databricks will meet and a candidate data source.

 ## Exercise 2: Work with Azure Databricks